lastmjs/redux-store-element/README.md

 ## Important Things to Know:
 * You must pass in your root reducer to any `<redux-store></redux-store>` before you can dispatch actions and receive state changes
 * There is one store for the entire application.
 Each instance of a `<redux-store></redux-store>` will use the same store
-* The `stateChange` event supplies the redux state in the `detail.state` property on the event
+* The `statechange` event supplies the redux state in the `detail.state` property on the event

 ## Development
 To play with the example, go to the root of the project: